 Rev. Myosho is also a writer, wife and mother.

 “The altruistic act is dependent on Sangha.
 Compassion cannot be realized without practicing with others.”
 Kwong Roshi

 Practicing Buddhism is very different from simply studying Buddhism in books.
 Practice and study are like two friends, hands joined, walking together on the path.
 But practice is leading the way.

 When people sit together they naturally become bonded.
 This mutual support and shared journey is a profound connection.
 An individual’s strong practice inspires the whole sangha.
 The efforts of the whole sangha support each individual’s practice.
 Still, whenever people come together there are differences that can create conflict.
 Aoyama Roshi says that, “training together is like stones in a tumbler.
 All the rough edges get smoothed out.”
 Come join us.

-Originally founded in the barn on her home property in 2002, Reverend Myosho Ann Kyle Brown has shepherded Kumeido through many separate incarnations over the years.
+Originally founded in 2002, Reverend Myosho Ann Kyle Brown has shepherded Kumeido through many separate incarnations over the years.

-The barn was initially dedicated as a sacred space by ministers from many other religious denominations on the North Coast of Mendocino.
+The barn on her property was initially dedicated as a sacred space by ministers from many other religious denominations on the North Coast of Mendocino.

 A few years back, Rev. Myosho stepped back from her role as head teacher and closed Kumeido to refocus on her solo practice.
 During this time she returned to Japan to complete her training.

-Kumeido now reopens for its next incarnation on December 3, 2018 for a six day Rohatsu Sesshin.
+Kumeido reopened for its next incarnation on December 3, 2018 for a six day Rohatsu Sesshin.